| |

 Image from cells4life.com

-Crochet An Octopus Toy To Give Comfort To Premature Babies
+How Crochet Octopus Toys Give Comfort To Preemies

-This amazing idea of giving preemies a crochet octopus originally started in Denmark where doctors observed premature babies with their crocheted octos.
+This amazing idea of giving preemies a crocheted octopus originally started in Denmark, where doctors observed premature babies with their crocheted octopus.

-The little patients that cuddled their octopus had overall health improvements with their breathing, regular heartbeats, and intense oxygen blood levels.
+The little patients who cuddled their octopus had overall health improvements during the first days of life, with better breathing, regular heartbeats, and higher levels of oxygen.

 Plus, they were less bothered by the various monitors and IVs.

-To most people’s surprise, the crochet toys had a calming effect on the babies.
+To most people’s surprise, the crochet toys had a calming effect on the babies, as they helped them to de-stress.

 premature babies with crochet octos